Inner Hebrides: Etymology

 "Old Britain" as shown on Blaeu's 1654 atlas of Scotland, based on Ptolemy.

 The earliest extant written reference to these islands appears in Pliny the Elder's Natural History, where he states that there are 30 "Hebudes".
 Ptolemy, writing about 80 years later, around AD 140–150 and drawing on the earlier naval expedition of Agricola, refers to the Ἐβοῦδαι ("Eboudai") ("Ebudes" or "Ebudae" in Latin translation) of which he writes that there were only five, thus possibly specifically meaning the Inner Hebrides.
-Pliny probably took his information from Pytheas of Massilia who visited Britain sometime between 322 and 285 BCE.
+Pliny probably took his information from Pytheas of Massilia who visited Britain sometime between 322 and 285 BC.
 It is possible that Ptolemy did so also, as Agricola's information about the west coast of Scotland was of poor quality.

 Watson (1926) states that the meaning of Ptolemy's "Eboudai" is unknown and that the root may be pre-Celtic.
 (Note: Murray (1966) claims that Ptolemy's "Ebudae" was originally derived from the Old Norse Havbredey, meaning "isles on the edge of the sea".
 The idea is often repeated, but no firm evidence of this derivation has emerged.)
 Other early written references include the flight of the Nemed people from Ireland to "Domon and to Erdomon in the north of Alba", which is mentioned in the 12th century Lebor Gabála Érenn.
 Domon, meaning the "deep sea isle" refers to the Outer Hebrides and Erdomon, meaning "east of, on or near Domon" is thus the Inner Hebrides.

 The individual island and place names in the Outer Hebrides have mixed Gaelic and Norse origins.